BitcoinDesign/Guide/guide/transactions/introduction.md

 #### [Speeding Up / Canceling](#)

-While in the mempool — it's possible to speed up the transaction or even cancel it.
+While in the mempool — it's possible to speed up the transaction or even cancel it before it is confirmed in a block.
 Not all transactions can do this though — an option called "Replace by Fee" needs to be turned on before the transaction is broadcasted.

+##### Child pays for parent

+- speeding up a transaction

+##### Replace by fee

+- canceling a transaction or speeding it up
+- flag must be set before the transaction is submitted

 ##### Why might you want to disable replace by fee?